gdp-org/gd/README.md

     EOH       uint8
 }
 ```
-The Packet is a interface in tcp server and client.
+The Packet is a interface in rpc server and client.
 So, you can make your protocol that suits yourself by implementing packet's methods, if you need.
-You add new TcpPacket according to yourself rule.
+You add new RpcPacket according to yourself rule.
 DogPacket is a protocol that is used by author.
 Of course, the author encourages the use of DogPacket.

 ---
 **[server]**